jackouni/RB120-129/tictactoe_game/game_plan.md

 # OOD Tic Tac Toe Game

 ## Game Description:
-TicTacToe is a 2 player game where players take turns placing their respective marker on a square of a 3x3 board.
-The first player to get a straight line of 3 of their symbol on the board wins (diagonal, horizontal or vertical).
-Otherwise if the board is full and neither player has made a straight line (a win) of 3 with their marker, it's a tie game.
+TicTacToe is a 2 player game consisting of 2 players and a squared board with tiles on it.
+Each player selects a marker that they will use throughout the game.
+Players take turns placing their marker on an unoccupied tile on the board, with the goal of getting a straight line of tiles occupied with their marker.
+A player wins when they have achieved a "winning line" and then the game is ended.
+If all tiles on the board are marked but there is no "winning line" then it is a tie game and then the game in ended.

 ## Description The Game's Flow:
 ### Start Game